sharkfinAI/sharkfinApp/PlaybookGuide.md

 ```

 #### LinkedIn Interview Strategy Brief (`linkedin-interview-strategy-brief`)
-Purpose: Synthesize practical public advice on tailoring LinkedIn applications, recruiter-friendly resumes, networking, and follow-up strategies into a jobseeker guide.
+Purpose: Synthesize practical public web advice related to LinkedIn applications, recruiter-friendly resumes, networking, and follow-up strategies into a jobseeker guide.

+Customize before serious use:
+- update the four `web.search` queries if you want guidance for a specific role, industry, geography, or seniority level
+- optionally tighten the final synthesis prompt to focus on a narrower jobseeker audience
+- optionally change the output filename if you want separate briefs for different job-search tracks

 Writes:
 - `linkedin-interview-strategy-brief.md`